Observing Pride Month in the Workplace

 But what about in the Workplace?
 If your organization would like to observe Pride Month, promote inclusion and diversity, and support your LGBTQ+ employees, there are ways that you can do this both in person and in virtual offices.

 Zoom Pride Backgrounds

-You can replace your normal Zoom backdrop with a colorful tribute to Pride Month.
-This is an easy way to show your coworkers that you support the LGBTQ+ community and want to celebrate the month with them
+You can replace your usual Zoom backdrop with a colorful tribute to Pride Month.
+This is an easy way to show your coworkers that you support the LGBTQ+ community and want to celebrate the month with them.

 Bingo can be a fun in-person or video call game for any occasion.
-You can create several bingo cards with randomized squares and send them to employees over email, then play in groups in the office or in your main room on zoom.
+You can create bingo cards with randomized squares, send them to employees over email, and play in groups in the office or your main room on zoom.
 For larger teams, you can separate groups into breakout rooms to play.